Europe Itinerary: 3 Days in Vienna during Winter

 Luckily I found Hotel Gelblergasse which offered low rates over the week.
 So, I reserved a double room for 151 euros / 4 nights / 2 pax between Dec 2 and Dec 6, 2013.
 The hotel turned out to be the most boring hotel I’ve ever had the “pleasure” to stay in.
 But it was clean, located close to public transportation, and was affordable.

-If you plan to visit Vienna in December 2023, expect to pay from 52 euros / 2 pax / 1 night (Dec 2-3) in a double room with bathroom en-suite.
+If you plan to visit Vienna in December 2024, expect to pay from 59 euros / 2 pax / 1 night (Dec 7-8) in one bedroom apartment.

 3 Days in Vienna during Winter: Our Suggested Itinerary